joshsanchez98/CreativeProgrammingAndElectronics/July_29/README.md

 - Whether to use the sound of the static, the sound of the tune, neither, or both.
 - Use the blue button to sound a tonal hint at the speaker to signal whether or not the cursor is close to the target for that problem.
 - Use the green button to sound a tonal hint at the speaker to signal how many problems that you have fixed.
+- Use the green LED light (not pictured) to test every component on my board.

 **Things That Were Clever Or Tricky**